mackbdev/VHSdemo/README.md

 # Latest 10 Blocks VHS Demo - Express API

-`Created an api to serve the data from the coreFunctions used in the main branch`
+`Created an api to serve the data from the coreFunctions used in the main branch.`

+`Standalone it is *not* connected to the React app.`

 ## How To

 - Server defaults to port 5000, a .env file is needed to provide the websocket provider.
+    * In the server run ` npm i ` to install then ` npm start ` to run
-    * Free one can be used from the staticVariables.js file in the main branch
+    * Free websocket can be used from the staticVariables.js file in the main branch
     * Available .env variables below